State Theatre, Minneapolis, Minnesota - May 2, 1925

 ENJOY YOUR LOCAL BROADCASTING

-have the pleasure to serve you in the future, and will deem it a
+the pleasure to serve you in the future, and will deem it a privilege to

 "How well we have succeeded must be told by the film itself.
 However, I am proud to say that on the last day of our work on the picture, an officer of the French army came to the studio and with the entire company assembled, pinned on my saist a decoration signifying that I had been elected to the French Academy.
 To me, that was a wonderful thrill, and you may be sure that I am indeed grateful and happy at this recognition of what we have tried to do.